 - One to Three Weeks - Receipt of Application: After one to three weeks, applicants get a receipt of application.
 This is also known as the Form I-797C, or Notice of Action.
 If the form is filled out incorrectly, applicants receive a Notice of Action rejection.
 This might come with a Request for Evidence that needs further documentation.
 Applicants should save this notice and write down the 10-digit receipt number.
-This number can be used to check the status of application online.
+This number can be used to check the status of the application online.
 Applicants can also check their status with the 10-digit number by calling 1-800-375-5283.

-- Three to Five Weeks - Appointment Notice for Biometrics: Also known as a biometrics screening, this appointment is when the USCIS collects fingerprints, a signature, and photograph.
+- Three to Five Weeks - Appointment Notice for Biometrics: Also known as a biometrics screening, this appointment is when the USCIS collects fingerprints, a signature, and a photograph.
 These appointments take place at an Application Service Center (ASC) and include a security clearance and a criminal background check.
 If the applicant can't attend the appointment, he or she must contact the USCIS to reschedule or come in early.